Privacy Policy

 Who do we share your personal information with?

-We do not share or disclose your personal information other than to the following third parties and only in the limited circumstances we have set out above:
+We do not share or disseminate your personal information other than to the following third parties and only in the limited circumstances we have set out above:

--Service providers we have contracted with include payment service providers, our subcontractors and agents, accountants, our lawyers, actuaries, IT and database providers, marketing email providers and business suppliers.
+-Service providers we have contracted with include payment service providers, our subcontractors and agents, auditors, our lawyers, actuaries, IT and database providers, marketing email providers and business suppliers.

--Any third parties in the event of a sale, merger, reorganisation, transfer or winding up of our business.
+-Any third parties in the event of a sale, merger, reorganisation, transfer or dissolution of our business.

--Legal agencies such as the police, HMRC and tax authorities.
+-law enforcement agencies such as the police, HMRC and tax authorities

 What will we use your personal information for?

-We use your information for the following legal reasons: we need to use your personal information to enter into the booking contract with you.
-We will rely on this legal reason for all activities connected to your booking and without using your personal information we would not be able to do, for example, to confirm your booking information after confirmation of payment.
+We use your information for the following legal reasons: We need to use your personal information to enter into the booking contract with you.
+We will rely on this legal reason for all activities connected to your booking and without using your personal information we would not be able to do, for example, confirm your booking information after confirming the payment.

 We have a business need to use your personal information.
 This will include for the purposes of operating and improving our website, ensuring the security of our website and services, maintaining backups of our databases and responding to your requests.
-When we rely on this legal basis, we are obliged to assess your rights and ensure that we do not use your information unless we can demonstrate a legitimate business need.
+When relying on this legal basis, we are required to assess your rights and ensure that we do not use your information unless we can demonstrate a legitimate business need.

-When we use your "special category information" (e.g. information about your health), we will ask for your expressed consent.
-We also have permission to use your special category information if we need to establish or defend our legal rights.
+When we use your 'special category information' (e.g. information about your health), we will ask for your explicit consent.
+We are also authorised to use your special category information if we need to establish or defend our legal rights.

-Automated decision-making refers to a situation where a decision is made using personal information that is processed solely by automated means (i.e. using an algorithm or other computer software) rather than a decision made with any form of human involvement.
-Botany currently does automated decision making.
+Automated decision-making refers to a situation where a decision is made using personal information processed solely by automatic means (i.e. using an algorithm or other computer software) rather than a decision made with any form of human involvement.
+Botany currently does automated decision-making.

 We do this in several ways:

--Assign accommodation types based on any special requirements received (for example, a wheelchair accessible room).
+-Assign housing types based on any special requirements that have been received (for example, a wheelchair accessible room).

--Automatically assign specific rooms based on arrival dates and availability.
+-Automatically allocate specific rooms based on arrival dates and availability.

--We may also send email communications based on your chosen language; this will be done automatically.
+-We can also send email communications based on your chosen language; this will be done automatically.

--If you stay with us on more than one occasion our systems will mark you as a returning customer.
+-If you stay with us on more than one occasion, our systems will label you as a returning customer.
 This allows us to offer a more personalised service based on previous stays.

 We will only retain your personal information for as long as is reasonably necessary to fulfil the purposes set out in section 3 above and to comply with our legal and regulatory obligations.
 If you would like more information about how long we will retain your personal information for, please contact us using the information in section 9.

-- What is our method for sending your personal information abroad
+1. What is our approach to sending your personal information abroad?

-We have the right under European data protection laws to transfer your personal information outside the EEA in the following circumstances:
+We are entitled under European data protection laws to transfer your personal information to countries outside the EEA in the following circumstances:

 It is necessary for the performance of the contract we have with you.